onsi/ginkgo/docs/index.md

 With this approach each parallel process has its own dedicated database so there is no chance for cross-spec pollution when running in parallel.
 Within each parallel process the dedicated database is cleared out between specs so there's no chance for spec pollution from one spec to the next.

-This all works if you have the ability to spin up a local copy of the database.
+This all works if you can spin up a local copy of the database.
 But there are times when you must rely on an external stateful singleton resource and need to test against it.
 We'll explore patterns for testing those next.

 #### Patterns for Testing against Singletons
 There are times when your spec suite must run against a stateful shared singleton system.
 Perhaps it is simply too expensive to spin up multiple systems (e.g. each "system" is actually a memory-hungry cluster of distributed systems; or, perhaps, you are testing against a real-life instance of a service and can't spin up another instance).